skx/lighthouse-of-doom/README.md

 * An item-table to store details about each object in the game.
 * A person table to store telephone messages.

-The whole implementation is defined in the file [game.z80](game.z80).

-Along the way I did realize that having fixed inventory slots made the coding more of a challenge, so I made the location of each object a property of the object itself.
+The main implementation can be found in the file [game.z80](game.z80), but because we support two targets (CP/M 2.x and the ZX Spectrum) there is a small amount of platform-specific code found in [bios.z80](bios.z80).

+The `Makefile` should build everything appropriately for both systems, defining `SPECTRUM`, and `ENTRYPOINT` as appropriate.

 ### Z80 Changes

+* Along the way I realized that having fixed inventory slots made the coding more of a challenge, so I made the location of each object a property of the object itself.
 * The Z80 version has more easter-eggs (Try typing "`xyzzy`" a few times).
 * There are __two__ victory conditions.
 * The Z80 version can be built with the text-strings, and game code, protected by simple XOR encryption